Dead Moon Circus: Tiger's Eye

 Tiger's Eye (タイガーズ・アイ, Taigāzu Ai) was a tiger turned into a human by Zirconia.
 His name is based on the quartz Tiger's eye.
 He takes the form of a tall, long haired blond man.
 He wears tight tiger-striped pants and a white top, and attacks with a whip.

 Tiger's Eye, in animal form, first assisted PallaPalla and VesVes in flushing out Usagi and Chibiusa when the latter's attempt of returning to her time is detected.
 He later gains human form and assists PallaPalla by subjecting Sailor Mars with her nightmare while she investigates a mysterious hall of mirrors.
 He is killed when Rei gains her 'Super' form, using her Mars Flame Sniper attack on him.
-Sailor Moon Eternal has Tiger's Eye's dream of becoming an artist and he retains his human form even after Rei uses her “Exorcized Charm”, attack on him.
+Sailor Moon Eternal has Tiger's Eye's dream of becoming an artist and he retains his human form even after Rei uses her "Exorcised Charm", attack on him.

 In the anime, his targets of seduction are particularly younger women, as he uses his charming abilities to lure them into his traps until the right time to look into their dream mirrors in search of Pegasus.
 Tiger's Eye is killed when he and Fish's Eye relinquish their power to rebuild Usagi's destroyed Dream Mirror.
 However, Pegasus revives him and he is sent to Elysion with the others.

-In the original anime adaptation, his voice actor is Ryotaro Okiayu, while Satoshi Hino voices him in the Crystal film, Sailor Moon Eternal.
+In the original anime adaptation, his voice actor is Ryōtarō Okiayu, while Satoshi Hino voices him in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, he is voiced by Jason Barr.
 In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
 1 and 2, he is voiced by John Eric Bentley.
 In the stage musicals, he is played by Ryuji Kasahara.